-Ancient Greek Agriculture was the foundation of the Ancient Greek economic.
+Ancient Greek Agriculture was the foundation of the Ancient Greek economy.
 Nearly 80% of the population was involved in this activity.

 Ancient Greece Animals

 The ancient Greeks were, for the most part, a rural, not an urban society.
 The beginning of agricultural operations was often signaled by some particular astronomical event, the seasonal behavior of animals or drastic change of season.
 It always rained too much in the winter and not enough in the summer.
 Since most of the soil was rocky and lacked nutrients, many crops wouldn’t grow.